PontusPilatus/whats-in-the-box/README.md

 ---

 *Remember: Every party needs more squares!
-Keep clicking "One more!" until the dance floor is packed!*
+Keep clicking "BOOM!
+New Block" until the dance floor is packed!*

 # Block Party